markusheimerl/mlp/README.md

 # mlp
 A multilayer perceptron implementation

 Consider a multilayer perceptron operating on batched inputs of shape (input_dim × batch_size).
 The architecture consists of a linear transformation followed by swish activation and another linear transformation.
-The forward propagation follows:
+The forward propagation follows, where $\odot$ denotes elementwise multiplication:

 $$
 \begin{align*}